outroll/vesta/README.md

 + [Support for multi-PHP versions](https://github.com/myvesta/vesta/blob/master/src/deb/for-download/tools/multi-php-install.sh)

-+ You can limit the maximum number of sent emails (per hour) [per mail account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L105-L106) and [per hosting account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L65-L66), preventimg hijacking of email accounts and PHP malware scripts to send spam.
++ You can limit the maximum number of sent emails (per hour) [per mail account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L105-L106) and [per hosting account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L65-L66), preventimg hijacking of email accounts and preventing PHP malware scripts to send spam.

++ You can see [what PHP scripts are sending emails](https://github.com/myvesta/vesta/blob/master/install/debian/10/php/php7.3-dedi.patch#L50), when and to whom

 + You can completely "lock" myVesta so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
     + During installation you will be asked to choose a secret URL for your hosting panel